alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

 Notice that `RemoteAuthProvider` is a <i>protocol</i> (Swift's version of what other languages call an <i>interface</i>).
-This means that there are no implementations for these methods.
-It is only a contract that an object trying to be a `RemoteAuthProvider` must adhere to.
+This doesn't contain implementations for these methods.
+It contains the the proeprties and method signatures that an object aspiring to be a `RemoteAuthProvider` must provide.

 Any `RemoteAuthProvider` must have a sign-in method with these parameters: